Zhongrui-Cao/COGS108-Presidential-Debate-Analysis/README.md

-# COGS108 Presidential Debate Analysis
- Presidential Inaugural Address and 2016 Debate Analysis for sp19 COGS108
+# Presidential Inaugural Address and 2016 Debate Analysis

+Analyze and compare Word Frequency, Average Word Length, Narcissism Index, Lexical Density and Sentiment Analysis of Trump and Clinton in the 2016 Presidential Debate using Natural Language Toolkit and scikit-learn.

+Final project for COGS108 SP19